Notes on going cycling in Florida

 Except for a few hotels, most tend to be located just outside the resort areas near the beaches and along the coastline.
 If you are taking a short vacation, and can find a hotel that is close enough, it’s an option worth considering (there seems to be a little more availability with hotel rooms).
 Whatever the case, it never hurts to see what you can come up with Booking.com and AirBnB.

-It is also possible to keep costs down by renting a unit on the mainland.
+It is also possible to keep costs down by renting a condo on the mainland.
 This means you could be in an urban area a mile or two from the beach, and this may clash with your idea of a resort inspired Florida vacation.
 If you do consider such a property, use street view on Google maps to check out the neighborhood, and to make sure you will not be surrounded by multilane roads which will hamper your ability to walk or cycle anywhere.

 A few last points to help orientate yourself if you do decide to rent on Siesta Key.
 There are a couple of public access points to the beach where Stickney Point Rd meets Midnight Pass Rd.
 There is also a small cluster of restaurants, bars, and stores in this area.
 There are a good number of public access points to the beach towards the north end of the island (along Beach Road).
 Siesta Key’s small downtown (the Village area) is also located on the northern part of the island, on Ocean Boulevard.